combatopera/Leytonium/README.md

 ### gimports
 Stage all imports-only changes and show them.

-### git-completion-path
-Get path to git completion file, used by scripts.

 ### git-functions-path
 Get path to git functions file, used by scripts.